Red rock ending view of the Boynton Canyon trail

 Crossing one of Sedona's many creeks along the West Fork trail

 The West Fork is a gorgeous creekside hike located near the halfway point of the incredible Oak Creek Canyon scenic drive.
 This 14 mile drive, consists of jaw dropping scenery & drastic elevation changes, with everything from red rocks to ponderosa pines encompassing the stunning natural backdrop.
-The West Fork is the most popular trail within the massive Coconino National Forest, which stretches on for over a million acres between Flagstaff and Sedona.
-The West Fork sees most of its’ traffic during the summer (when Southern Arizonans flock up to enjoy the cooler temps) and again in the fall when the path is lined with bright shimmering shades of autumn.
+You will see a lot of cars waiting to get into this trail, which is the most popular within the massive Coconino National Forest, a gigantic mass of land which stretches on for over a million acres between Flagstaff and Sedona.
+The West Fork sees most of its’ traffic during the summer (when Phoenix and Tucson locals flock up to enjoy the cooler temps) and again in the fall when the path is lined with bright shimmering shades of autumn.

-This trail is one of Sedona’s most unique.
+This trail reminds me of the type of fall hikes I enjoyed back when I lived in Massachusetts so that makes it a plus for me.
 Besides being surrounded by gorgeous deciduous trees and magnificent red rock views, there are 13 fun and slightly challenging creek crossings.
-Due to the ample shade coverage, West Fork is by far the best summer hiking option in Sedona.
-This trail is quite long at nearly 7 miles RT, however, it is very flat and the scenic natural surroundings make the time fly by.
+Due to the ample shade coverage, this is no doubt the coolest trail this time of year.
+It’s quite long at nearly 7 miles RT, however, it is very flat and the scenic natural surroundings make the time fly by.
 Regardless, if you would rather keep it short, you can simply go out-and-back to your comfort level.

-Before your hike, enjoy breakfast at nearby Indian Gardens.
+Before your hike, I recommend breakfast at Indian Gardens.
 In addition to serving fabulous & healthy food, the coffee is great, and the garden patio is beautiful.
+Note: this place gets busy but it’s worth the wait!

 Location: Mile marker 384 on Oak Creek Drive (State Rt 89a)